hashkat/hashkat/docs/installation.md

     `ls`

+1. You will need to install several packages and tools on to your computer to build ***#k@***.
+You can install some of these packages to your computer using 'Homebrew'.
+To install 'Homebrew' to your computer, simply type in the command:

+    `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

+    The type in the following commands to install the necessary packages and tools:

+    `xcode-select --install`

+    `brew install cmake`

+    `brew install boost`

 1. You must now do a build of ***#k@*** on your computer by typing in the command:

     `./build.sh`

     You may need to install additional tools on to your computer to build ***#k@***.
-If a prompt appears asking you to do so, please do.
-You may also need to install the 'CMake' package to your computer to build ***#k@***.
-If so, steps 12 and 13 outline how to install this package.
+If a prompt appears asking you to do so, please do and then use the above command again.

-1. You may not be able to build ***#k@*** on your computer due to the lack of the 'CMake' package.
-You can install this package to your computer using 'Homebrew'.
-To install 'Hmebrew' to your computer, simply type in the command:

-    `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-1. With 'Homebrew', you can install 'CMake' into your computer by using the command:

-    `brew install cmake`

-    With this installed, you should be able to build ***#k@*** in the manner outlined in step 11.

 1. You can now run ***#k@*** in this *hashkat* directory as long as it has *INFILE.yaml* within in it by typing in the command: